AshtonMH474/RecroWebsite/content/pages/careers.md

       - title: 'PREMIERE MEDICAL, DENTAL, AND VISION'
         icon: FaHeart
         description: >
-          In an effort to keep you healthy, Recro provides 100% paid for health, dental, and vision insurance for employees with no medical deductible or coinsurance.
-For families, we offer a low deductible medical plan that is also paid for 100% by Recro.
+          Recro is committed to your health.
+We provide highly subsidized health, dental, and vision coverage for employees, eliminating medical deductibles.
+For families, we offer a low-deductible medical plan that is largely employer-funded.
         content: ''
       - title: FLEXIBLE PAID LEAVE
         icon: FaCalendar